 Children between 3 and 4 years old:

-- They shouldn’t spend more than 1 hour doing indoor activities in front of a screen.
+- They shouldn’t spend more than 1 hour in front of a screen.
 The less time they spend the better.

-Not following these tips and using the screens excessively could have consequences for the correct development of children, such as:
+Not following these guidelines and using screens excessively could have consequences for the correct development of the child, such as:

 In recent decades, the number of people with myopia has increased dramatically.
 According to a study published by the journal Ophthalmology, part of this increase is related to short-distance activities, not only those directly related to the use of screens, but with the time spent doing indoor activities in general.
 The study also found that spending longer in the open, especially at an early age, can delay the progression of myopia.